Blog

 Menu pricing can be broken down into a few key steps:

 1. Determine your direct costs.
 Direct costs include the raw price of ingredients for menu items, drip loss while storing, and food waste.
-You can find these numbers in your restaurant’s profit and loss statement, and they can give you a baseline idea of what to charge for each dish.
+You can find these numbers in your restaurant’s profit and loss statement, and use them as a baseline for determining your price points.

 2. Determine your indirect costs.
-Indirect costs encompass labor and operating expenses.
-Like direct costs, they need to be recouped through your sales.
-Depending on the type of restaurant you operate, these costs can greatly vary and will determine how much you need to charge for your offerings.
+Indirect costs are your labor and operating expenses.
+Depending on the type of restaurant you operate, these costs can vary greatly.
 For instance, if you run a casual restaurant with counter service, you can charge less because you'll spend less money on service.
-In contrast, if you operate a fine dining restaurant, you’ll have higher quality customer service and need to charge more in return.
+In contrast, a fine dining restaurant will require more personalized customer service and you will need to charge more in return.

 3. Calculate your gross profit margin percentage.
 Your gross profit margin percentage is a ratio of the cost of goods sold to net sales.
-In other words, it tells you how much of your revenue goes toward the ingredients and labor required to make each dish.
+It tells you how much of your revenue goes toward the ingredients and labor required to make each dish.
 Most restaurants aim to keep this in the 25-30% range, and no higher than 35%.
-Using these percentages as goals, you can roughly gauge the success of your current menu pricing strategy and whether or not you’re charging enough to cover the labor and raw ingredients your dishes require.
-Use the following formula to calculate it:
+You can use these percentages to gauge your existing menu pricing strategy.
+Follow the following formula in your calculation:

 Gross profit margin percentage = (net sales - cost of goods sold) / net sales